pingidentity/terraform-provider-pingfederate/docs/resources/data_store.md

 Required:

-- `hostnames` (Set of String) The LDAP host names.
+- `hostnames` (List of String) The LDAP host names.
 Failover can be configured by providing multiple host names.

 Optional:

 - `default_source` (Boolean) Whether this is the default connection.
-Defaults to false if not specified.
+Defaults to `false`.
 - `tags` (String) Tags associated with the host names.
-At runtime, nodes will use the first LdapTagConfig that has a tag that matches with node.tags in run.properties.
+At runtime, nodes will use the first `hostnames_tags` element that has a tag that matches with node.tags in the run.properties file.